Trevor Matich: College career

 Matich played college football at Brigham Young University where he was a two-time all-conference offensive lineman in the Western Athletic Conference.
 As a member of the Church of Jesus Christ of Latter-day Saints, he went on a mission to Torreón in Mexico after his second season at BYU.
 After returning, he helped the team win the 1984 NCAA football championship as their starting center.
-In his four seasons at BYU (1979-80 and 1983-84), the Cougars posted a combined 47-3 record; Matich snapped to four different All-American quarterbacks during that span: Marc Wilson, Jim McMahon, Steve Young, and Robbie Bosco.
+In his four seasons at BYU (1979–80 and 1983–84), the Cougars posted a combined 47–3 record; Matich snapped to four different All-American quarterbacks during that span, and is the only college football center in history to do so: Marc Wilson, Jim McMahon, Steve Young, and Robbie Bosco.

 Professional career

-He was drafted by the New England Patriots in the first round of the 1985 NFL Draft.
+He was drafted by the New England Patriots in the first round of the 1985 NFL draft with the 28th overall pick.
 He injured his ankle in his first game as a rookie and missed the rest of the season.
 After four seasons with the Patriots, he went on to play for the Detroit Lions, New York Jets, Indianapolis Colts and Washington Redskins.
 In all, he played in the NFL for 12 seasons, mainly as a long snapper.
 While playing for the Indianapolis Colts (1992–1993), he was nicknamed the "Hardest Working Man in Pro Football" due to his constant practicing and warming up on the sidelines.